Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 WAC 220-413-070

-It is unlawful to use a vehicle, aircraft, unmanned aircraft, or motor-propelled boat to pursue, concentrate, or harass any wild animal or wild bird, except when authorized by the Washington Department of Fish and Wildlife.
+Unlawful to use a vehicle, aircraft, unmanned aircraft, or motor-propelled boat to pursue, concentrate, or harass any wild animal or wild bird, except when authorized by Washington Department of Fish and Wildlife to address wildlife conflict.

-Effective: Jan 1, 1990Per WDFW penalty schedule, including fines and hunting license suspension
+Effective: Jan 1, 2005Per WDFW penalty schedule — fines and potential license suspension.

 View source